 He frowns.
 “I’ll go help your mother.”

-Fy-fishing is the only time Mom is quiet.
+Fy-fishing is the only time she is quiet.

 Dad arranges everything just so,